yeonjaepark/pug-workshop/README.md

     li 2
     li 3
 ```
-Your page should look like this:
+Your page should look like this now:

 ![](photos/footer.png)

 ## Adding variables and conditionals

 One of the cool things about using Pug is that we can add in conditionals.
-Inside your pug file, you can add in if else statements in addition to using variables.
+Inside your pug file, you can add in if-else statements in addition to using variables.
 If you look at the options.js file that we have given you, we have a variable happy that has a boolean as a value.
-Now, we can use this so that if happy, we display one image, or else, a different image.
+Now, we can use this so that if happy, we display one image, otherwise, display a different image.

 :rocket: Try adding this to your callout under h1.
 ```